patrickbwarren/transam-triton/README.md

 required for the tape format.
 Thus the actual code starts at the address 1602.

-Strings in TRITON have to be explicitly terminated  by the ASCII END OF TRANSMISSION marker (`04` or ctrl-D) so that a typical string would look like
+Strings in Triton have to be explicitly terminated by the ASCII END OF TRANSMISSION marker (`04` or ctrl-D) so that a typical string would look like
 ```
 STRING: "THIS IS A STRING" 04
 ```